Decatur House on Lafayette Square

 Decatur House on Lafayette Square Review

-Decatur House, home to the National Center for White House History, is located across from the White House and was the first and last private residence on Lafayette Square.
-The distinguished neoclassical house is the work of Benjamin Henry Latrobe, the country's first professional architect and engineer who is most famous for his construction of the Capitol and design of many of its beautiful interior spaces.
+Home to the National Center for White House History, located across from the White House, this was the first and last private residence on Lafayette Square.
+The distinguished neoclassical house is the work of Benjamin Henry Latrobe, the country's first professional architect and engineer, who is most famous for his construction of the Capitol and the design of many of its beautiful interior spaces.
 Decatur House is one of the oldest surviving homes in Washington, and one of only three remaining residential buildings designed by Latrobe.